Table of Content

 5. Kentucky Motorcycle Passenger Laws

-It is unsafe for your motorcycle passenger to be seated in front of you.
-Therefore, the designated passenger seat must be placed in one of the following places on your motorcycle:
+The passenger seat must be placed in one of the following positions on your motorcycle:

-When determining who is fit to ride with you on your motorcycle, make sure that your passenger follows the necessary requirements:
+When determining who is fit to ride with you on your motorcycle, make sure that your passenger follows these requirements:

 6. Kentucky Lane Splitting Laws

-In Kentucky, lane splitting is neither stated as being legal or illegal, therefore leaving it up to the rider to decide whether to attempt lane splitting or not.
+In Kentucky, lane splitting is neither stated as being legal nor illegal, therefore leaving it up to the rider to decide whether to attempt lane splitting or not.
 However, it is recommended you refrain from this practice since you would be riding in the blind spots of other vehicles.
-The following behavior are considered examples of lane splitting and should be avoided:
+The following behaviors are examples of lane splitting and should be avoided:

 As motorcycles require the full space within a lane to take full advantage of their maneuverability, riders should never attempt to lane share.
 Motorcyclists are always entitled to utilize the entire space within the lane they are currently in.